nshi/voltdb-docker-demo/README.md

 VoltDB Demo Docker Image
 ===============

-Make sure that the VoltDB kit directory is named "voltdb" in the current directory.

 Run the `build.sh` script to build the docker image.
+The script takes one argument, which is the download URL of the VoltDB community edition.